 To maintain superior air quality and mitigate odor facility-wide, EC Developments will install exhaust fans leading out of the overall facility envelope with an activated charcoal filter that will serve to combat odors and contaminants.
 To further ensure the highest quality of environmental air and address energy sustainability issues, EC Developments will employ the use of evaporative coolers to be used as inlet fans with High Efficiency Particulate Air (HEPA) filters into the facility's overall envelope.
-Providing cooled, filtered air into the facility will also mean less chance of contaminants being introduced into the clean rooms.
 This also provides a more cost-effective alternative to operating an HVAC system to cool the overall interior of the facility.